appml/neutrinote/README.md

 ## What is neutriNote?

+Let's say plain text is the most basic unit of written information.

-In a nutshell, all-in-one preservation of written thoughts, be those text, math (LaTeX), rich markdown, drawings, etc., in fully searchable plain text (universal UTF-8).
+Then neutriNote is an all-in-one preservation of written thoughts, be those formatted / unformatted text, math (LaTeX), rich markdown, ASCII drawings, etc., in fully searchable plain text (universal UTF-8).
 Instead of placing text editing first like most mainline writing apps, neutriNote focuses on the long-term searchability of information so that cognitive load may be reduced through note-taking.

 ## Community Edition